-A law enforcement official said that Rahami's father, Mohammad R. Rahami, had called New Jersey police over the dispute involving his son but later retracted his complaint.
+The charging documents do not give any background on Rahami.
+But a law enforcement official tells NPR that Rahami's father, Mohammad R. Rahami, had called New Jersey police in 2014 over a dispute involving his son.
+He later retracted his complaint.

 When these types of complaints come in, they usually go into the FBI's Guardian Threat Tracking System, which prompts a limited level of investigation and surveillance.

 In a statement, the FBI said that it "conducted internal database reviews, interagency checks, and multiple interviews, none of which revealed ties to terrorism."

 According to The New York Times, which first reported the FBI contact, Mohammad Rahami told local police he suspected his son might be involved in terrorism.

 The newspaper interviewed the father, who said:

 " 'Two years ago I go to the F.B.I. because my son was doing really bad, O.K.?' he said.
 'But they check almost two months, they say, 'He's O.K., he's clean, he's not a terrorist.'
 I say O.K.'

 "He added: 'Now they say he is a terrorist.
 I say O.K.' "

 According to court documents, prosecutors wanted to charge Rahami over a domestic dispute.
 The documents show prosecutors presented a grand jury with aggravated assault charges, arguing that Rahami allegedly stabbed a relative named Nasim Rahami in the leg.
 The grand jury, however, found there was not enough evidence to indict Rahami.

 Talking to reporters outside his home, Mohammad R. Rahami said he had called police on his son because he "stabbed my son" and "hit my wife."